Raleigh Personal Injury Lawyers

 Raleigh Courthouse Information

 Personal injury cases are filed and litigated in the District Court or the Superior Court of North Carolina’s court system.
 The factors that determine the court in which your case will be resolved include the amount of damages at issue.
-The Wake County Justice Center is located at 300 S. Salisbury St. in Raleigh.
-The old courthouse is located at 316 Fayetteville St., also in downtown Raleigh.
+The Wake County Justice Center is located at 300 S. Salisbury St. The old courthouse is located at 316 Fayetteville St., also in downtown Raleigh.

 Workers’ Compensation Information

 Workers’ compensation hearings may be held in cases of workplace injury, illness, or death that came about as a result of a job-related accident or occupational disease.
 Benefits are available through the North Carolina Industrial Commission, which administers the Workers’ Compensation Act.
 For workers’ compensation cases, Deputy Commissioner Hearings are held in several locations, including Raleigh.

 The North Carolina Industrial Commission holds Full Commission hearings at its offices at 430 N. Salisbury Street, Raleigh, NC 27603.

 Social Security Disability Information

 If you are seeking benefits through Social Security Disability, our skilled attorneys are ready to get to work for you.
 We can help with the initial application or help you file an appeal if your SSD application for benefits has been denied.
 The Social Security Administration Office is located at 4701 Old Wake Forest Rd, Raleigh, NC 27609.
 You can reach them by phone at 1-888-221-9512.

 Talk with Our Injury Attorneys Today

 If you’ve been injured in a car accident, truck accident, workplace accident, or another type of accident, don’t gamble with the compensation.
 A recent survey found that those who hire a personal injury attorney recover roughly 3 times more compensation on average than those who represent themselves.

 That’s a serious difference, and you deserve maximum compensation for your damages.